valancej/documentation/classic/index.md

 For significant speed improvements, you will have the option to check out our [ParallelCI trial](https://codeship.com/features/parallelci) in order to run tests in parallel and deploy faster.
 Watch this [video](https://www.youtube.com/watch?v=E7ujcuGtRjo) to find out more about ParallelCI.

-The next steps for Classic Infrastructure are about deployment and other fine-grained settings.
+The next steps for Codeship Basic are about deployment and other fine-grained settings.